The Welcoming and Inclusive Communities Committee would like to extend a warm welcome to the new residents of our

 - Municipal District of Wainwright – 717 – 14 Avenue

-Pertinent information can also be found in our relocation package.
+Pertinent information can also be found in our Relocation & Investment Guide.

 Sixteen business locations in Wainwright and area, including the Town of Wainwright have become certified as Safe Harbour Respect for All locations.

 Newcomer Registration Form